-Law and International Relations personal statement
+Law and International Relations Personal Statement

 I have always known that my career path would be related to humanities.
-Out of the subjects I studied at school, Romanian literature, History and foreign languages have particularly appealed to me.
+Out of the subjects I studied at school, Romanian literature, history and foreign languages have particularly appealed to me.
 However, I chose to study sciences too, aware of their contribution to the development of my intellectual abilities.

 Contests have brought me the recognition of not only my teachers but also that of the Romanian Ministry of Education and the reputed Mittal Steel Concern, which awarded me the Diploma of Excellence.
-After a string of positive results during the first two years, I decided to step up to another level and be part of the best class in my high school, focusing on Mathematics and Computer Science.
+After a string of positive results during the first two years, I decided to step up to another level and be part of the best class in my high school, focusing on mathematics and computer science.

 Yet life is not just a bowl of cherries.
 Failing to qualify once again for the national stage of the English Olympiad taught me that success was not to be taken for granted.
 I nevertheless stood up and continued working hard for the Cambridge Proficiency Examination, IELTS and SAT I. When I reaped the rewards of those challenges, I had learned success tastes sweeter when we know what failure is like.

 I then began to envisage my future with more maturity and, as I grew more aware of current affairs and became more interested in the political and judicial systems, I pursued extracurricular activities that would prepare me for my future career.
-The Model United Nations conferences organized by my high school were a means to develop self-confidence and gain experience in supporting my ideas publicly while being able to take on feedback.
+The Model United Nations conferences organised by my high school were a means to develop self-confidence and gain experience in supporting my ideas publicly while being able to take on feedback.

 In my opinion, that path starts with the political class and the judicial system and I truly believe I could make a positive mark.
 Following my undergraduate studies at The University of Groningen, a Master’s Degree focusing on diplomacy and international relations would be the most appropriate to complete my education so that my future contribution to the foreign affairs of my country would lead to an improvement of its image worldwide.

 My decision to study in the UK stems from my profound admiration for its educational system.
 A British university is one of the ideal place for a motivated and ambitious student to complete courses conducive to a successful career.
 I want my life to be a statement, not an excuse and thus I believe such a career choice would enable me to fulfill my potential and make a difference in my domain.

-I have applied to and have been accepted to the University of Aberdeen, to Law&European Legal Studies, and the University of Dundee - 2 degrees: English
+I have applied to and have been accepted to the University of Aberdeen, to Law&European Legal Studies, and the University of Dundee - 2 degrees: English Law/Geopolitics&International Relations.